Diesel Fuel Basics

 Diesel fuel is refined from oil

 Diesel fuel is used in the diesel engines found in most freight trucks, trains, buses, boats, and farm and construction vehicles.
 Some cars and small trucks also have diesel engines.
-Diesel fuel is used in diesel engine generators to generate electricity.
-Most remote villages in Alaska, and in other locations, use diesel generators to supply electricity.
-Many industrial facilities, large buildings, institutional facilities, hospitals, and electric utilities also have diesel generators for backup and emergency power supply.
+Diesel fuel is also used in diesel engine generators to generate electricity.
+Most remote villages in Alaska, and in many other locations, use diesel generators to supply electricity.
+Many industrial facilities, large buildings, institutional facilities, hospitals, and electric utilities have diesel generators for backup and emergency power supply.

 Diesel fuel is a type of distillate fuel.
 On average, about 12 to 13 gallons of distillate are produced from each 42-gallon barrel of crude oil in U.S. refineries.